marcingolenia/mcode/src/pages/blog/2020-04-20-fsharp_cool.md

 printfn "%A" deck
 ```
+If you want to know a little bit more about types and modeling in F# quickly I advise you to watch a talk by Scott Wlashin about it [8].

 ### 3.6 Type inference and automatic generalization
 F# is a strongly typed language with automatic generalization.
 Consider the following function: